-- 1. the bona fide use by a person of his own or his predecessor's name, or the name of his or his predecessor's place of business; - the use by any person of any bona fide description or indication of the kind, quality, quantity, intended purpose, value, geographical origin, or other characteristics of his goods or services, or the mode or time of production of the goods or rendering of the services; - 3. the bona fide use of a trade mark in relation to goods or services where it is reasonable to indicate the intended purpose of such goods including spare parts and accessories, or the rendering of services (this situation is covered by section 34(2)(b) but section 34(23)(c) was included specifically at the request of the spare-parts industry to ensure that it is entitled to sell non-genuine spare parts for vehicles, and to refer to the trade mark of the original manufacturer; an example of the lawful use of a registered trade mark would be 'brake pads for BMW vehicles', but 'BMW brake pads' would be an infringement); - 4. the importation into or distribution, sale or offering for sale, in South Africa of goods to which the trade mark has been applied by(or)with the consent of the proprietor (this makes it clear that the parallel importation of so-called grey goods, even those manufactured by a licensee, is not an act of trade-mark infringement: this provision is in line with the Appellate Division's judgment in Protective Mining & Industrial Equipment Systems (Pty) Ltd (formerly Hampo Systems (Pty) Ltd) v Audiolens (Cape) (Pty) Ltd);14 - 5. the bona fide use by any person of any utilitarian features embodied in a container, shape, configuration, colour, or pattern which is registered as a trade mark; - 6. the use of a registered trade mark where such use is within the scope of a limitation entered in the register against the registered trade mark; and - 7. the use of any identical or confusingly or deceptively similar trade mark which is registered.
+- the use by any person of any bona fide description or indication of the kind, quality, quantity, intended purpose, value, geographical origin, or other characteristics of his goods or services, or the mode or time of production of the goods or rendering of the services; - 3. the bona fide use of a trade mark in relation to goods or services where it is reasonable to indicate the intended purpose of such goods including spare parts and accessories, or the rendering of services (this situation is covered by section 34(2)(b) but section 34(23)(c) was included specifically at the request of the spare-parts industry to ensure that it is entitled to sell non-genuine spare parts for vehicles, and to refer to the trade mark of the original manufacturer; an example of the lawful use of a registered trade mark would be 'brake pads for BMW vehicles', but 'BMW brake pads' would be an infringement); - 4. the importation into or distribution, sale or offering for sale, in South Africa of goods to which the trade mark has been applied by(or)with the consent of the proprietor (this makes it clear that the parallel importation of so-called grey goods, even those manufactured by a licensee, is not an act of trade-mark infringement: this provision is in line with the Appellate Division's judgment in Protective Mining & Industrial Equipment Systems (Pty) Ltd (formerly Hampo Systems (Pty) Ltd) v Audiolens (Cape) (Pty) Ltd); - 5. the bona fide use by any person of any utilitarian features embodied in a container, shape, configuration, colour, or pattern which is registered as a trade mark; - 6. the use of a registered trade mark where such use is within the scope of a limitation entered in the register against the registered trade mark; and - 7. the use of any identical or confusingly or deceptively similar trade mark which is registered.